It ain’t easy being green… the biomass baseload solution for green energy

 Redbank started operating in 2000 as an environmental solution developed by the CSIRO and Ecogen to assist in the removal of waste coal tailings by using waste coal as fuel before shutting down in 2014.

-Hunter plans to restart the plant at Warkworth, north of Sydney, in the next 12 months as a pioneer for the waste biomass to power sector.
+Hunter Energy plans to restart the plant at Warkworth, north of Sydney, in the next 12 months as a pioneer for the waste biomass to power sector.

 This is made possible by the plant’s unique (for Australia) circulating fluidised bed technology that means it is the only coal power plant in Australia capable of operating on 100 per cent biomass.

-This will generate enough electricity to power 200,000 to 250,000 homes, which is timely given that AGL’s 50-year old Liddell power plant is due to close in April 2023.
+This will generate enough electricity to power 200,000 to 250,000 Australian homes, which is timely given that AGL’s 50-year old Liddell power plant is due to close in April 2023.

-“From our point of view, it is really just getting it into the furnace, and we may have some modifications to the feed system, but frankly the plant itself is more than adequate to run on 100 per cent biomass now.”
+“From our point of view, it is really just getting it into the furnace, and we may have some modifications to the feed system, but frankly the plant itself is more than adequate to run on 100 per cent biomass now.” – Richard Poole

-The company claims the project will generate zero net carbon dioxide emissions because although carbon will be released from burning the biomass, it is essentially contained within a closed loop as the same carbon would be captured when new trees grow.
+The Sydney based company claims the project will generate zero net carbon dioxide emissions because although carbon will be released from burning the biomass, it is essentially contained within a closed loop as the same carbon would be captured when new trees grow.

-“It’s a continuous cycle, so you are not adding to the global balance of carbon dioxide,” Poole explained.
+“It’s a continuous cycle, so you are not adding to the global balance of carbon dioxide,” Richard Poole explained.

 Biomass is also recognised as an approved energy source under Australia’s Renewable Energy Act of 2000, which could potentially make Redbank eligible for Large-Scale Generation Certificates.

-While biomass currently accounts for just 0.9 per cent of Australia’s electricity generation capacity, the International Energy Agency has said it could generate between 25 per cent to 33 per cent of the country’s power by 2050.
+While biomass currently accounts for just 0.9 per cent of Australia’s electricity generation capacity, the International Energy Agency has said it could generate between 25 per cent to 33 per cent of the country’s energy by 2050.

-Poole says that preliminary discussions with two mines in the area have already suggested that each could supply enough gas for a 70MW turbine for 25 years, though more analysis would be needed around supply and the quality of the gas.
+Richard Poole says that preliminary discussions with two mines in the area have already suggested that each could supply enough gas for a 70MW turbine for 25 years, though more analysis would be needed around supply and the quality of the gas.

 “If we can get Redbank firing, it will lead into developing these second, third and fourth projects.”